-I would also eliminate the other queen cells or use these in other splits.
-(Another option for these queen cells is to create a queen bank and bank them for other uses.
-If doing that you will need to secure the cells into queen cages so when they emerge they are confined.
+We also recommend eliminating the other queen cells or use these in other splits.
+Another option for these queen cells is to create a queen bank and bank them for other uses.
+If doing that, you will need to secure the cells into queen cages so when they emerge they are confined.
 It is generally thought that if you have attendants also in the cage their survival may be better.
 A good queen bank is queenless and full of young nurse bees and open brood.
-I would not hold virgins for more than eight days in a bank or you may create drone laying queens).
+Don’t hold virgins for more than eight (8) days in a bank or you may create drone laying queens.

 If you have been on top of your observations through inspections you should have a pretty good idea of when that queen cell is going to hatch.
 From the chart above you know that if the queen cell is capped it will emerge sometime in the next 7-8 days, maybe sooner if you discovered it late.
 A queen cell will form a darkened ring around the bottom just prior to emergence.

-I do not like to disturb new virgins and I will resist the temptation to open this hive for a period of days.
+In our experience, we do not like to disturb new virgins and will resist the temptation to open this hive for a period of days.
 When she emerges she will need a period to dry and depending on weather and mating success (multiple mating flights) it can be seven or more days before she lays an egg.